Mathges/MyCocktails/README.md

 ## Summary

-This is about making a simple app about cocktails.
+This is about making a simple app about cocktails, running on **ANDROID**.
 The app will be split into 2 parts.
 The first one will be about to let user find a cocktail by fetching an external api.
 The second one will be about integrate the possibility for the user to create and retrieve his own cocktails recipes.